- Police Department

-Field Operations is broken into three divisions: Criminal Investigations Division, Patrol Division and Records Division and is headed by Captain Judson Beedy.
+Field Operations is broken into three divisions: Criminal Investigations Division, Patrol Division and Records Division.

-Code Enforcement: Code Enforcement Officer Matt Creel and Officer Billy Kennedy are responsible for enforcing municipal ordinances such as the prohibition of junk vehicles, loud noise, illegal dumping, land use, business regulations, and conditions deemed to be a hazard to public health, safety, and welfare.
-For More information, please visit our Code Enforcement page or contact them at 251-620-1780.
+Code Enforcement: Code Enforcement Officers are responsible for enforcing municipal ordinances such as the prohibition of junk vehicles, loud noise, illegal dumping, land use, business regulations, and conditions deemed to be a hazard to public health, safety, and welfare.
+For more information, please visit our Code Enforcement page or contact them at 251-620-1780.

-School Crossing Guards: Daphne currently has ten School Crossing Guards, who work at various intersections throughout the city, directing traffic and transporting children to and from school safely.
+School Crossing Guards: Daphne currently has ten school crossing guards, who work at various intersections throughout the city, directing traffic and directing children to and from school safely.

-Special Operations: Special Operations includes the department's Special Response Team, Tactical Unit, Honor Guard, Homeland Security and Drug Interdiction.
+Special Operations: Special Operations includes the department's Homeland Security and Drug Interdiction Officers.

-The Patrol Division is led by Lieutenant David Smith and consists of four squads of patrol officers who work 12 hour shifts to patrol the largest city in Baldwin County.
-The Patrol division works traffic enforcement, traffic accidents, answers calls for police service, serves subpoenas for the municipal court and assists with animal control calls after hours.
+The Patrol Division consists of four squads of patrol officers who work 12 hour shifts to patrol the largest city in Baldwin County.
+The Patrol Division works traffic enforcement, traffic accidents, answers calls for police service, serves subpoenas for the municipal court and assists with animal control calls after hours.

 This division also has an Administrative Secretary who can be reached at the 251-620-0300.